...

 The Laguna de los Tres hike is a must-do trek for anyone visiting El Chaltén.
 This trail covers spectacular views of the Fitz Roy Massif and culminates at the stunning Laguna de los Tres, where you’ll be rewarded with an awe-inspiring panorama of Mount Fitz Roy (Chaltén), its surrounding peaks, and the alpine lake below.
 The trek is challenging but accessible, making it perfect for those seeking adventure and breathtaking viewpoints.
 Don’t be hesitant to give it a shot.
 Our guides will take care of you.

-Laguna de los Tres is Patagonia’s classic objective in Los Glaciares National Park.
-Expect a long, strenuous day: ~24 km round trip from El Chaltén or ~22.5 km from Puente del Río Eléctrico (El Pilar), finishing with a steep final climb to the lake.
-It’s one of the area’s tougher hikes, start early, bring layers, and plan for wind and fast-changing weather.
+The Laguna de los Tres hike is also well known as the Fitz Roy hike its a classic objective in Los Glaciares National Park.
+Expect a long, strenuous day, 21 km round trip from El Chaltén or 20 km from Puente del Río Eléctrico, finishing with a steep final climb to the lake.
+It’s one of the area’s tougher hikes, start early, bring layers, and plan for wind and fast changing weather.

-This is a full-day hike, taking around 8 to 10 hours depending on your pace and how much time you spend at the lagoon.
-24 km round trip from El Chalten or 22.5 km from Puente del Rio Electrico (best option)
+This is a full-day hike, taking around 8 to 10 hours depending on your pace and how much time you spend at Laguna de los Tres.
+It has taken up to 14 hours with some of our clients.

 Poincenot Campground

-About halfway through the hike, you’ll reach Poincenot Campground, a popular overnight spot for multi-day hikers.
-This is a great place to take a short rest and refuel before tackling the most demanding part of the trek.
+8 kilometers through the hike, you’ll reach Poincenot Campground, the base camp for Laguna de los Tres.
+Its a great place to take a short rest and refuel before tackling the most demanding part of the trek.

 The final ascent is the most strenuous section of the hike.
 A steep, rocky trail climbs 500 meters (1,300 feet) over just 1 km, but once you reach the top, you’ll be greeted by the spectacular sight of Laguna de los Tres.
 The crystal-clear glacial waters reflect the towering spires of Mount Fitz Roy (IF WEATHER PERMITS), creating an unforgettable landscape.